OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Thompson/writeup.md

   <img width="940" height="561" alt="image" src="https://github.com/user-attachments/assets/530b1e16-dd48-4783-a371-e4f4513a8f9a" />
 </p>

-Search online how to use
+Search online how to use SUID